cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

     mul  t2, t2, t1
 ```

 Notice that we've also added `main:` to our program.
-This is called a label, and it can be used to
+This is called a **label**, and it can be used to
 point to a certain instruction or data in memory.
 In the x86 example above, you can also find a `main:` label,
 but also `.LC0:`, which points to the string literal.